ldn-softdev/Rpnn/README.md

 bash $
 ```

-Neurons synapses provide linkage to other neurons via `linked_neuron_ptr()`, so the topology could be traces down.
+Neuron synapses provide linkage to other neurons via `linked_neuron_ptr()`, so the topology could be traces down.
 In every topology there's one hidden
-neuron (a.k.a. "the one"), that neuron is required for a NN convergence and every effector is linked to that neuron - it's listed as the very first
+neuron (a.k.a. _"the one"_), that neuron is required for a NN convergence and every effector is linked to that neuron - _"the one"_ is always shown
-neuron in the above output.
+first neuron in the above output.
 All the other neurons are from user's configuration, i.e.: Neuron with address `0x7f91fbc06cf0` is a receptor (`is_receptor(): true`),
-the logistic for receptor is irrelevant, as receptors only facilitate input values (patterns) access.
+the logistic for a receptor is irrelevant, as receptors only facilitate input (patterns) values access.

 `Sigmoid` is a default transfer function for all the neurons, though all effectors (and output neurons separately) could be setup using other logistics:
  - `Tanh` - could be used in hidden and output neurons